-If you have content on the sides or the top & bottom edges of your cover photo, there is a risk that it might be cut off on mobile devices.
-So ideally, you should make sure that the most critical information is in the center of your banner image.
+If you have content on the sides or the top and bottom edges of your Cover photo, there's a risk that it might be cut off on mobile devices.
+Again, you should ensure that the most critical information is at the center of your Banner Image.

 Facebook Event Cover Photo Size

 The recommended size for your Facebook Event banner is: